 The creation of more generic parsers will run in three development cycles (3.1.4, 3.1.7, 3.1.13) where a new parser will be developed in each.
 A parser for the ARC batch system to increase the number of batch systems supported, an ‘XML’ parser which will allow input from a standard XML format, and an ‘SQL’ parser which will allow extraction of data directly from a client database.

 Data set usage accounting will be developed over three development cycles.
 An initial proof of concept has been developed based on a user questionnaire and interviews (3.1.5).
-Currently, a set of minimum requirements are being defined to create an initial prototype (3.1.9).
-This will allow us to report on the design of the data accounting system (3.1.4) and implement this by the end of the project (3.1.15).
+Currently, a set of minimum requirements is being defined to create an initial prototype (3.1.9).
+This will allow us to report on the design of the data accounting system (3.1.14) and implement this by the end of the project (3.1.15).

 Table 3 - Accounting repository